 Cyber extortion coverage generally helps the victim pay a ransom.
 Basically, most cyber liability insurance policies have cyber extortion covered.

 Is It Possible to Self-Insure Against Cyber Attacks?

-Yes, it is possible to self-insure against cyber-attacks or cybercrimes.
-However, it is certainly not advisable.
-Self-insurance requires you to have a liquid pool of money, and if your business falls prey to large-scale attacks, then it may be almost impossible for you to pull through.
+Yes, but it’s certainly not advisable.
+Self-insurance requires you to have a liquid pool of money.
+If your business falls prey to a large-scale attack it may be almost impossible for you to pull through.

-If you have more questions regarding cyber liability insurance, then leave us a comment below!
+If you have more questions regarding cyber liability insurance, just leave us a comment below!

 3 Simple Ways to Leverage Networking to Generate Leads for Insurance in 2021